Adaptive Cross-Layer Attention for Image Restoration: ACLA: Adaptive Cross-Layer Attention

-where $f$ is the function to generate attention weights from the query feature.
-The structure of CLA is illustrated in Figure~\ref{fig:CLA}.
-Similar to the design for non-local attention module in~\cite{wang2018non}, when deploying CLA in CNN backbones, we also wrap it into a non-local block with residual connection.

-With our proposed CLA, each query feature from the input feature map refers to only a fixed number, $K$, of keys from each previous layer.
+With such cross-layer design, each query feature from the input feature map refers to only a fixed number, $K$, of keys from each previous layer.
 However, query features at different spatial positions may have different preferences on keys sampled from different layers.
 The restoration process at different spatial positions may vary significantly due to the diversity of textures in an image, especially for image restoration tasks.
-As result, the number of most semantically similar keys at each layer may not be the same across different layers.
-Moreover, when deploying CLA in CNN backbones for image restoration, we find that increasing the number of inserted CLA modules would not constantly improve the performance while incurring much higher inference cost.
-These observations motivate Adaptive CLA which features adaptive key selection and the search for optimal insert positions of CLA modules in neural networks to reduce the inference cost while maintaining competitive performance.
+As a result, the number of most semantically similar keys at each layer may not be the same across different layers.